morfdesign/morfdesign.github.io/drafts/purpose.md

 # Purpose

-We're setting out to build the creative studio we wish existed.
+We're setting out to build the creative studio (practice) we wish existed.

 (Say what we DO, not what we want to do?
 "We build brands for Visionaries" // "We ____ for ____")